Why We Respond to All of Our Reviews (Positive and Negative)

 As you probably know, it’s not enough to just post any response to your reviews.
 You need to decide who is going to be in charge of monitoring and responding to reviews, then make sure they have the resources to do it well.

 For example, no one is going to like the responsibility of responding to reviews if that job just gets piled on top of an already-full to-do list.
-The task of responding to reviews should be done as part of someone’s regular schedule.
-The best candidate will be someone on your staff who has a real incentive to keep customers happy and who has a deep understanding of your company’s brand and tone.
+Responding to reviews should be part of someone’s regular schedule.
+The best candidate for responsive customer support will be someone on your staff who has a real incentive to keep customers happy and who has a deep understanding of your company’s brand and tone.

-Anyone responding to online reviews should have a deep understanding of your brand. #receptionistapp Click To Tweet
+Anyone responding to online reviews should have a deep understanding of your brand. #receptionistapp Share on X

 This might be someone in marketing or on your customer support team, but the best candidate for the job might also be the CEO.
 At The Receptionist, the person in charge of posting review responses is often Andy, our president (Related: Here’s What Happens When Your CEO Takes Customer Calls).